Grocery rewards programs go unnoticed until it’s too late

 Was the reason I used Lowes only because of the $5 off coupon I got?

 As margins shrink, the only way to perserve and increase preference is through investing in brand.
-The brand, not the rewards program, needs to be the reason a shopper chooses a particular store.
+The brand, not rewards programs, are what determine preference.
 Rewards programs are nice, but are they only noticed when they are gone?

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...

 Walmart employees Tom Dougherty, CEO - Stealing Share 23 May 2017 Walmart employees get another bonus Shopping at Walmart doesn’t thrill me.
 Its stores are far too expansive for me to ever feel comfortable as a shopper.
 I never quite know where to go to find unique...

 Political Ideology Creates Broken Government Tom Dougherty, CEO - Stealing Share 18 May 2017 Political ideology.
 Stop the madness.
 Political ideology The whole world is in political strife.
 And I believe the root cause is political ideology.
 It’s not surprising.
 I...